ricdikulous/imx-unity-game-lessons/lessons/14-Mint-NFTs-In-Game/README.md

-# Lesson 14: Mint NFTs in Game - "Trash Dash"
+# Lesson 14: Mint NFTs In Game

 ## Introduction
 In Lesson 14, we're introducing a transformative feature in "Trash Dash": minting NFTs as rewards for completing missions.
 This update integrates blockchain technology directly into our game mechanics, enhancing the player experience.